 - a.
-Permanent Account Number or the equivalent e-document thereof or Form No. 60 as defined in Incometax Rules, 1962; - b.
-The live V-CIP may be carried out by an official of the Company, for establishment of an account-based relationship with an individual customer, after obtaining informed consent with adherence to stipulations as per Annexure-3; - c.
+The KYC Identifier with an explicit consent to download records from CKYCR.
+Further, the Company can retrieve the KYC records online from CKYCR; - b.
+Permanent Account Number or the equivalent e-document thereof or Form No. 60 as defined in Incometax Rules, 1962; - c.
+The live V-CIP may be carried out by an official of the Company, for establishment of an account-based relationship with an individual customer, after obtaining informed consent with adherence to stipulations as per Annexure-3; - d.
 Offline verification of a customer may be carried out, if the customer desires to undergo Aadhaar offline verification for identification purpose.
 Offline Verification means the process of verifying the identity of the Aadhaar number holder without authentication, through such offline modes as may be specified by the Aadhaar regulations.